dansmyers/Networks/Sprint-1-Network_Fundamentals/Labs/1-Linux_Mimir_and_HTML_Lab.md

 </head>
 ```

 **Fonts** The `font-family` parameter takes a list of fonts (a "font stack") and uses the first one that's available on the system.
-Here, the first choice font is Helvetica and the last choice is the default system sans-serif font, which is guaranteed to exist.`font-size` controls the size.
+Here, the first choice font is Helvetica and the last choice is the default system sans-serif font, which is guaranteed to exist in every browser.`font-size` controls the size.

 **Colors** Colors are specified as three values, denoting the red, green, and blue components of the color.
 Each value is represented using the **hexadecimal** number system, which encodes a byte of data as a number from `00` to `FF`.
-We'll talk more about number formats in a later lecture.

-The string `#FAFAFA` sets R, G, and B to a nice equal gray color.
+The string `#FAFAFA` sets R, G, and B to a nice equal gray color, slightly off-white.
 For something more vibrant try

 - `#0071BA` (the official brand-approved Rollins blue color).
 This color has no red (`00`), some green (`71`) and a good amount of blue (`BA`).
 - `#FACF00` (the official brand-approved Rollins gold color).
 This color has a lot of red (`FA`), a good amount of green (`CF`), and no blue (`00`).